csc335-UA-master/csc335-madlibs/README.md

 Make sure it works for any reasonable application.

 This means that you will need to do the ArrayList-style growth on your key and value arrays.
-You will need to have an initial capacity and when put() is unable to find any space in the arrays, you will need to double their sizes and copy the old elements over.
+You will need to have an initial capacity and whenÂ put()Â is unable to find any space in the arrays, you will need to double their sizes and copy the old elements over.